For academic misconduct

 18.6 For group coursework, it is the collective responsibility of the student group to ensure and confirm that the work is submitted before the deadline.
 Students involved in group work for assessment may also be required to individually provide evidence of their participation in and contribution to the work of the group.
 If group work is submitted late, the penalty applied to the marks of individual student(s) may be retracted where there is evidence that they have satisfactorily contributed to the group work in time for the work to be submitted by the deadline, as determined by the Unit Director of other member of academic staff.

 18.10 The policy of the faculty that owns the unit will apply.
-It is important for students whose home programme is based in a different faculty are made fully aware that the policy applied in the submission of coursework for a unit may be different than the policy of their home faculty.
+It is important for students whose home programme is based in a different faculty are made fully aware that the policy applied in the submission of assessment for a unit may be different than the policy of their home faculty.

 18.11 It is the responsibility of the student to ensure that the work complies with the defined size limit prior to submission and to certify the size (word or page length or other defined limit) on the front cover sheet when submitting the work.